Haidra-Org/horde-model-reference/scripts/sync/README.md

 - **GitHubSyncClient**: Creates PRs with detected changes
 - **WatchModeManager**: Monitors metadata and triggers syncs (watch mode only)

+## Important Notes

+- Ensure your environment variables are set correctly before running the sync service.
+- **If running the sync service on the same host as the PRIMARY instance**
+    - You must set a different `AIWORKER_CACHE_HOME` for each or it will never detect changes.
+You should always set this variable when using the sync service.

 ## Installation

 Install with sync dependencies: